Code-Institute-Submissions/MS-One/README.md

 https://rankedboost.com/assassin-tier-list/ source of "adc.png, assassin.png, mage.png, tank.png and fighter.png" used as dividers and also decoration/badges next to champions name.

 https://leagueoflegends.fandom.com/wiki/ source of all other images in my project.
-(Used in te rune-tree, abilities section and items section)
+(Used in the rune-tree, abilities section and items section)

 All gameplay gifs and embed videos I captured myself from the League of Legends game using nvidia shadow play.